 • unsalted butter

 • heavy cream

-• pie weights (which can me store bought or dried beans or granulated sugar), pie tin, and parchment paper.
+• pie weights (which can be store bought or dried beans or granulated sugar), a pie tin, and parchment paper

 Start by making a butter pie crust.
+Make two pie crusts for future pies if you’re feeling ambitious.
 I stick with this technique for making all-butter pie crust by hand.
 The one difference with this pie crust is that we’ll blind bake it after a long chill in the refrigerator.
 Blind baking means we’re baking the crust to golden crisp with no filling in it.
-We’ll use pie weights or dried beans to weight the pie crust downs as it bakes.
+We’ll use pie weights or dried beans to weigh the pie crust down as it bakes.

 Blind baking takes can be a little touch and go.
 I find that King Arthur Flour has a good tutorial on the matter.